AP Exam Dates 2026: Full Schedule and Test Calendar

 - Afternoon: AP African American Studies and AP Statistics

-Students across science, business, and social science programs widely take AP Statistics.
+Students across science, business, and social science programmes widely take AP Statistics.

 Friday, May 8